shoebabirader/Strumind-v2.0/SESSION_SUMMARY_3D_VIEWPORT.md

 - Real-time statistics
 - Professional controls

-**StrucMind now has a 3D viewport that engineers will love to use!**
+**StruMind now has a 3D viewport that engineers will love to use!**

 ---